Lizard

 Reviews

-- Lizard features stunning graphics and a captivating atmosphere, reminiscent of classic NES platformers.
+- Lizard features stunning graphics and a variety of content, providing a sense of exploration and freedom reminiscent of classic NES platformers.

-- The controls are often described as floaty and unresponsive, making platforming challenging and frustrating.
+- The controls are often described as slippery and unresponsive, making platforming difficult and frustrating.

 - 44 % positive mentions

 The gameplay is criticized for being lackluster and uninspired, with awkward controls that hinder the platforming experience.
-The mechanics, including a lizard switching feature, fail to engage players, and the overall design lacks depth and visual appeal, leading to a lack of motivation to explore the game further.
-Overall, it feels derivative and fails to offer a compelling experience compared to classic titles.
+The mechanics, including a lizard switching feature, fail to engage players, and the world feels visually unappealing and small, leading to a lack of motivation to explore further.
+Overall, the game does not offer anything new or compelling compared to classic titles, making it a disappointing experience.

 “While that fundamentally may be what all NES games were, the good ones at least disguised this well with enjoyable gameplay elements and pleasing visuals.”